champa720/jekyll/_social_studies/cc-basics/chapter_4/lesson_4.1/review-skill.md

     choice:
       - option: blank
     answer:
-      - option:
-        text:
+      - text: >
+          Kim Jong-un is meeting with a group of advisors.
+They are all studying a large document.
   - number: 3
     text: >
       What viewpoint do you think the photographer has of Kim Jong-un: positive, negative, or unbiased?
 Explain your answer.
     choice:
       - option: blank
     answer:
-      - option:
-        text:
+      - text: >
+          No one in the photo is smiling.
+The photographer seems to be showing a negative view of Kim Jong-un.
   - number: 4
+    text: >
-    text: When looking at this photo what opinion do you have of Kim Jong-un?
+        When looking at this photo what opinion do you have of Kim Jong-un?
 Explain your answer.
     choice:
       - option: blank
     answer:
-      - option:
-        text:
+      - text: >
+          Kim Jong-un is very young, but he seems to be telling all the older men what to do.
+He is a dictator, and he is in charge of everything, even though he may have little experience.
   - number: 5
+    text: >
-    text: What opinion do you think North Koreans would have of Kim Jong-un when they look at this photo?
+      What opinion do you think North Koreans would have of Kim Jong-un when they look at this photo?
 Explain your answer.
     choice:
       - option: blank
     answer:
-      - option:
-        text:
+      - text: >
+          I think North Koreans might have a positive view of Kim Jong-un if they looked at this photo.
+They are probably happy that the leader is in charge.

 layout: cc_review
 ---